cloudmaven/documentation/pages/p/p_costing.md

 - [AWS Grants](https://aws.amazon.com/grants/)
 - [Azure Research Credits](https://www.microsoft.com/en-us/research/academic-program/microsoft-azure-for-research/)
 - [AWS monthly cost calculator](http://calculator.s3.amazonaws.com/calc5.html)

 ## Warnings

+- ***Research credits should be thought of us stopgap support, not as research support***
+  - By research support we mean: A long-term research computing subsidy
+  - By stopgap we mean the researcher uses cloud research credits to...
+    - ...evaluate the feasibility of the public cloud
+    - ...tide over until standard research budgets can cover cloud costs
+  - Research credit awards typically last 12 months; grants are scaled to a cost estimate

 ## Overview

 - Review your status and options with regard to cloud research credit grants.
 - Verify with the funding agency that cloud computing will be a welcome component of your proposal.